zainab5612/active-directory-windows11-networking/notes/README.md

 These are some of my personal notes and troubleshooting references that I kept while building this environment.

 ## Notes
+- User offboarding
+- Active Directory management
+- Group Policy
-- Domain joining
+- Password policies
+- Account lockout configuration
-- DNS configuration
+- DNS and networking troubleshooting
 - Remote Desktop troubleshooting
-- VirtualBox networking
-- Active Directory commands